PROUDLY SERVING STEVENS, LINCOLN & GRANT COUNTIES

 Frequently Asked Questions

-What if My Loved One Cannot Handle Legal Decisions Right Now?
+What If My Loved One Can’t Handle Legal Decisions Right Now?

-For personal injury matters, including brain injury cases, law firms commonly work with fee arrangements that do not require upfront payment from the client.
-The specific arrangement can depend on the facts of the case, applicable law, and your agreement with the firm.
-During your consultation, we can explain how fees work for these cases and what you can expect if you decide to move forward with us.
+There’s no cost.
+We offer free initial consultations so you can ask questions and learn about your options without pressure.
+For personal injury matters, including brain injury cases, we commonly work with fee arrangements that don’t require upfront payment from the client.
+The specific arrangement depends on the facts of the case and your agreement with the firm.
+During your consultation, we’ll explain how fees work and what to expect if you decide to move forward.

-How Involved Will I Need to Be if I Am Dealing With Fatigue or Memory Problems?
+How Involved Will I Need to Be If I’m Dealing With Fatigue or Memory Problems?

 How Long Do Brain Injury Cases Usually Take?

-The length of a brain injury case can vary widely.
-Some matters resolve in several months, while others take longer, particularly if the injury is severe or if there are disputes about fault or the extent of the harm.
-One key factor is medical stability.
-It often takes time for doctors to better understand how permanent the effects of a brain injury may be, and that information can be important when evaluating any potential resolution.
+Timeline varies widely.
+Some matters resolve in several months; others take considerably longer, particularly when the injury is severe or when there are disputes about fault or the extent of harm.
+Medical stability is often a key factor.
+It can take time for doctors to understand how permanent the effects may be, and that information matters when evaluating any potential resolution.
+Other factors include how quickly records can be gathered, how the insurance company responds, and whether a lawsuit is filed.
+We keep you updated throughout and work to move your case forward as efficiently as circumstances allow.

 Can You Meet Us at the Hospital or at Our Home?

-When you contact us, your first conversation is focused on understanding what you are facing and discussing possible next steps.
+When you contact us, your first conversation is focused on understanding what you’re facing and discussing possible next steps.